 Developing solutions is deeply ingrained in the department’s teaching staff.
 Our academics undertake problem-based research that often involves collaboration with public, private and not-for-profit sector organisations.

 Research themes within the Department of Management include:

 Entrepreneurship and creativity are seen as the new frontier of knowledge development and application, helping to drive societal progress.
 This shift in focus to practical innovation is intertwined with the transition from the industrial to the entrepreneurial society.
 This research area examines knowledge transfer—between people and within organisations—and how knowledge is used through creative, entrepreneurial processes, such as starting new organisations or developing new products, services or improved practices.

 This research area analyses all cross-border business activity by both multinational and small to medium size enterprises, international networks, transfer of knowledge, entrepreneurial activities, and international human resource management.
-Projects aim to understand the diverse activities that comprise international business and its influence on the economic, social, cultural and environmental wellbeing of people globally.
+Projects aim to understand the diverse activities that comprise strategy and international business and its influence on the economic, social, cultural and environmental wellbeing of people globally.
 The Department’s innovative research is multi-disciplinary, multi-cultural and multi-locational.
-Research explores the flow of people, products and services to meet changing global consumer demands, and the challenges and opportunities that arise from links and barriers that exist between national economies.
+Research explores the flow of people, products and services to meet changing global business demands, and the strategic challenges and opportunities that arise from links and barriers that exist between national economies.

 Workplace and Employment